brentgroves/repsys/a_status/weekly/current_status.md

   Move from managing CNC tooling in Excel and the Busche Tool List to a more robust and easy-to-use system.

   Users: Albion MRP and Engineering
+  Hayley and someone else has an existing system.

   time: 6 months
   due date: Jun 2026